karuppiah7890/tigris-docs/docs/http/datamodel/declare.md

 ## Collection Names

-The name of the collection is reflecting in the title of the schema and used by Tigris server as-is.
+The name of the collection is the title specified in the schema definition.
+In the example above, the name of the collection is `catalog`.

 ## Field Names

-The field names are the keys inside the properties objects.
-There is no conversion performed by default.
+The field names are the keys inside the properties section of the schema.
+In the example above, the fields are `id`, `name`, `price`, `brand`, `labels`, and `popularity`.